Hearing aids aren't about getting old, they're the key to staying young!

 Everything that you need to know about the three different hearing aid types and their advantages and dis-advantages.

-Modern Hearing Aid Types
+Modern Hearing Aid Models

-The Three Hearing Aid Styles
+The Three Main Hearing Aid Styles

-- ITE Hearing Aids: These are custom made devices, all of the electronics sit in a device that fits in your ear, they come in many sizes including CIC (completely in Canal) and IIC (Invisible in Canal).
+- ITE Hearing Aids: These are custom-made devices, all of the electronics sit in a device that fits in your ear, they come in many sizes including CIC (completely in Canal) and IIC (Invisible in Canal).

 - RIC RITE Hearing Aids: These devices are similar in concept to BTE hearing aids, with the exception that the receiver (the speaker) has been removed from the case that sits at the back of the ear.
 It is fitted in your ear canal or ear and connected to the case of the hearing aid with a thin wire.